-First, here are my own stats, I applied to 25 medical schools, got 6 interviews, was accepted at 4 schools and wait-listed at 2.
+First, here are my stats; I applied to 25 medical schools, got six interviews, was accepted at four schools, and wait-listed at two.

 I applied alongside lots of other people with differing backgrounds and successes.
-It is impossible to go through this process with friends and not talk about it pretty much constantly, and from those conversations, I heard countless stories about other applicants, students, doctors, both triumphant and tragic.
+It is impossible to go through this process with friends and not talk about it pretty much constantly.
+From those conversations, I heard countless stories about other applicants, students, doctors, both triumphant and tragic.

 Here are the main things I learned and now recommend to get into medical school, in order of importance: